nazmi/esp-buggy/src/DEMO.md

 </div>
 </details>

 This part was where I realised how important normalised readings for distance calculation.
 If all readings were normalised to a level, distance formula simply became weighted mean of sensor readings.
-From the sensor array, if we established a pivot point between sensor 3 and 4, we could assign weight for every sensor like in the example below.
+From the sensor array, if we established a pivot point between sensor 3 and 4, we could assign weight for every sensor based on its distance from pivot like in the example below.

 \dot
 digraph Sensor{